 For a long time now, many have been convinced that these prophecies are today being fulfilled in Europe, and that the rebirth of the Roman Empire has taken place in the form of the European Union, a unique economic and political partnership, that was created in the aftermath of the Second World War, to foster economic cooperation.
 It is presently comprised of 28 European countries that together cover much of the continent.

 That the European Union has major spiritual implications is reflected in the religious symbols that it has adopted in the form of its flag, its anthem, its architecture, and its basic logo.
 For example...

 The New Tower of Babel: The city of Strasbourg (France) is the official seat of the European Parliament.

-Although it looks unfinished, the Parliament building (right) it was apparently designed to resemble a 1563 painting done of the Tower of Babel, by Pieter Brueghel the Elder, a Flemish Northern Renaissance Painter (left).
+Although it looks unfinished, the Parliament building (right) it was apparently designed to resemble a 1563 painting done of the partially constructed tower of Babel, by Pieter Brueghel the Elder, a Flemish Northern Renaissance Painter (left).
 Even the secular press could not miss the connection between the old and new towers of Babel.
 They labeled the new French structure "The Tower of Eurobabel."

 And this was certainly not all.

-An EU poster, known as 'the construction site poster', showed a building that was almost identical to the original Pieter Brueghel painting of the partly constructed tower of Babel.
-Added were a crane and the EU twelve stars in the background.
+An EU poster, known as 'the construction site poster', showed a building that was almost identical to the original Pieter Brueghel painting.
+The only changes were the addition of a crane and the EU twelve stars.
 (The European flag features a circle of 12 gold stars on a blue background?
 See Footnote II for some background)

 The Woman Riding a Beast